 In 2018, Hurricane Michael was a near-Category 5 hurricane when it hit the Florida Panhandle.
 The massive storm left thousands of residents without housing, power, food or water.
 The small coastal town of Mexico Beach was devastated along with many small towns that were in Michael’s path.
 In the wake of the hurricane, researchers started looking at how rural areas fared compared to urban populations after the storm.
 They discovered there was a “resilience divide” between urban and rural communities.
 A new research center at the FAMU-FSU College of Engineering hopes to uncover new light on this problem.

-Eren Erman Ozguven, professor in civil and environmental engineering at the FAMU-FSU College of Engineering, is the director of the newly-formed RIDER Center of Resilient Infrastructure and Disaster Response.
+Eren Erman Ozguven, professor in civil and environmental engineering at the FAMU-FSU College of Engineering, is the director of the newly-formed Resilient Infrastructure and Disaster Response (RIDER) Center.

 “Unfortunately, we have gotten to see firsthand the destructive power of hurricanes over the past several years.
 While our work is broadly applicable to both coastal and inland regions, we have seen the toll rural communities endure.
 Rural areas often have more infrastructure limitations and communication challenges than their urban counterparts,” Ozguven said.”
 Working closely with the impacted communities, the RIDER center will address the challenges and serve as a technical repository on disaster response and recovery.